-CyberGhost has more than 6,000 servers worldwide, and offers a rare free trial, although it is only one-day long.
+CyberGhost has around 7,800 servers worldwide, and offers a rare free trial, although it is only one-day long.
 However, it is more than balanced out with its very generous 45-day money-back guarantee.
 They also have security features that would help to protect your privacy while viewing online content, such as 256-AES encryption, DNS leak protection and a no-logs policy.

 You can also force-enable HTTPS (secure URLs) in case some lesser-known IPTV services don’t automatically support HTTPS, which admittedly is rather rare in this day and age.
 You can also automatically block online ads and trackers, in case you start watching an IPTV service that decides to engage in unethical practices.

 If you want to really protect your online privacy, then you need to reduce the amount of paperwork involved in a transaction.
 That’s why CyberGhost’s willingness to accept bitcoin is a plus.
 By paying in cryptocurrency, you avoid having your name attached to any transactions.

 As per usual with VPNs, CyberGhost’s month-to-month payments will bite you in the wallet.
 However, if you are willing and able to pony up for three years upfront, you can turn that $12.99 a month into $2.25 a month, which is obviously a huge improvement.
 You can learn more about this VPN in our CyberGhost review.

 - Pricing: $2.21 a month when paying for two years upfront, plus three months free

 - Streaming isn’t as fast but good enough for IPTV

 Surfshark is one of the newer entries on this recommendations list, but it does have 1,000 server options and offers service for an unlimited number of devices.
 For security, Surfshark offers the usual 256-AES bit encryption, no-logs policy, DNS leak protection and a kill switch.